Thermalisation for Small Random Perturbations of Dynamical Systems: Introduction

-This paper will be organized as follows.
-Section \ref{section1} describes the model and states the main results besides establishing the basic notation.
-Section \ref{linearcase} provides the results for a linear approximations which is an essential tool in order to obtain the main results.
-Section \ref{gradecaso} gives the ingredients in order to obtain the main results and provides the proof of the main results.
-Section \ref{nongradcaso} establish the results when the vector field is not a potential.
-Section \ref{nonsymcaso} studies the case when the Jacobian matrix of the vector field is not a symmetric matrix.
-The Appendix \ref{apendices} is divided in three section as follows: Section \ref{pgdis} gives elementary properties for the total variation distances of Gaussian distributions.
-Section \ref{qqbeha} provides the proofs that we do not proof in Section \ref{linearcase} and Section \ref{gradecaso} in order to the lecture be fluent.
-Section \ref{atools} gives some basic useful results that we use along of this paper.
+This material is organized as follows.
+Section \ref{notres} describes the model and states the main result besides establishing the basic notation and definitions.
+Section \ref{mulana} provides sharp estimates on the asymptotics of related linear approximations which are the main ingredient in order to prove the main result in the end of this section.
+Finally, we provide an Appendix which is divided in three sections as follows: Section \ref{pgdis} gives useful properties for the total variation distances between Gaussian distributions.
+Section \ref{B.tomate} and \ref{apend3} provide the rigorous arguments about the deterministic dynamics and the stochastic dynamics, respectively, that we omit in Section \ref{mulana} to make the presentation more fluid.